-iSimangaliso Wetland Park is a UNESCO World Heritage Site in South Africa.
+The Samango Monkey is Endangered but you can find them in iSimangaliso Wetland Park which is a UNESCO World Heritage Site in South Africa.

 I can confidently say “she” since Samango monkeys live in harems with one male surrounded by females and his young, which can be as large as 35 individuals.
-The thought of competing for one male’s attention with 20+ other females stresses me out, although it does make for good reality TV – maybe the Samango monkeys were the inspiration for the TV show The Bachelor?
+The thought of competing for one male’s attention with 20+ other females stresses me out, although it does make for good reality TV – maybe the these guys were the inspiration for the TV show The Bachelor?

 But the troop was peaceful when we were there.
 Chirping away, curious, intelligent eyes not missing a thing – or any opportunity to steal a piece of fruit.

-Travel Tip for Getting Around: While I highly recommend doing the safari tours with knowledgable guides, I also recommend renting a car from Sunny Cars since it makes it much easier to get to St. Lucia and in general for getting around South Africa.
+While I highly recommend doing the safari tours with knowledgable guides, I also recommend renting a car since it makes it much easier to get to St. Lucia and in general for getting around South Africa.